Cleo (group): "Always In My Heart"

-The third follow-up song, "Always In My Heart," is a beloved track from Cleo's second album, even though they didn't promote it as much as their energetic and fast-paced songs.
+The third follow-up song, "Always In My Heart," is a track from Cleo's second album, even though they didn't promote it as much as their energetic and fast-paced songs.
 It's a medium-tempo song where the three members' vocals blend in perfectly.

 Although the song was not edited for cable TV broadcasts, it was heavily edited for terrestrial TV broadcasts, which upset some fans who couldn't understand why such a great song was treated unfairly.
 During their promotions for this song, the members' hairstyles changed, becoming similar to those in their third album's jacket photos, indicating that they were already preparing for their third album.

 Their second album firmly established Cleo's image and contributed greatly to their success, with appropriate sales and popularity that remained relevant even in the 2010s.
 Despite having a sizable fandom, they were overshadowed by other girl groups with larger fan bases like Fin.K.L, S.E.S., and Baby Vox.
 Nevertheless, Cleo's name was still mentioned among male students who debated about which girl group was the best.